freeradical13/freeradical13.github.io/index.md

 [Demography][] is the study of patterns of population density, disperson, birth, death, immigration rates, and emigration rates of a population over time.

 [Ecological Succession][] is the process of large changes in an ecology after a large disturbance or the creation of a new habitat.
-Initial organisms are usually prokaryotes and protists, followed by photosynthesizers and the soil slowly becomes more rich from the detritus of the early successors.
+Initial organisms (as part of [Primary Succession][]) are usually prokaryotes and protists, followed by photosynthesizers and the soil slowly becomes more rich from the detritus of the early successors.

+A [Keystone Species][] is a species that has a disproportionately large effect on its environment relative to its abundance.

 ## Laboratory Techniques